 Who does the LGPD apply to?

-This means, even if your company is not located in Brazil, but processes the data of Brazilian people, you are obligated to comply with the LGPD.
+This means, that even if your company is not located in Brazil, but processes the data of Brazilian people, you are obligated to comply with the LGPD.

 Therefore, if you have a Brazilian version of your website, or target Brazilian visitors and customers, the LGPD applies to your business.